Weak KAM theory in higher-dimensional holonomic measure flows: Characterization of minimizable La gran gians

 has Lebesgue measure zero on $M$.

-Moreover, assume that the curves $\gamma_i$ minimize $A_L$ simultaneously, in the sense that every convex combination of the associated holonomic measures $\mu_{\gamma_i}$ minimizes $A_L$ with respect to all positive, compactly-supported, Radon measures with the same boundary.
+Moreover, assume that the curves $\gamma_\alpha$ minimize the action $A$ simultaneously, in the sense that every convex combination of the associated holonomic measures $\mu_{\gamma_\alpha}$ minimizes $A$ with respect to all positive, compactly-supported, Radon measures with the same boundary.